intersystems-community/vscode-objectscript/docs/Configuration.md

 }
 ```

-However, a better strategy is to let the InterSystems Server manager handle the server connection information as described [later](#config-server).
+However, a better strategy is to let the [InterSystems Server Manager](https://marketplace.visualstudio.com/items?itemName=intersystems-community.servermanager) handle the server connection information as described [later](#config-server).
 That extension also allows you to store your password securely, so please use it.
-Then in `settings.json` you only need to specify the server name:
+Then in `settings.json` you only need to specify the server name, which you set up in Server Manager:

 ```json
 {